 Crossing cultures through rhythm, voice and light.

 Jazz Brugge opened its doors with a warmth that felt both rooted and restless.
 Somi brought the Great Hall to life with a voice that rose like sunlight through stained glass, bright and precise, carrying Harlem, Rwanda and Uganda in every note.
 Her band moved with the same ease, each solo a thread in a tapestry that felt celebratory even when the themes reached deeper into memory and migration.
-Later op the evening the Peter Somuah Group filled the space with brass and pulse, a sound built from Ghanaian highlife and the wide breath of jazz, a rhythm that travelled straight from West Africa to the soft chairs of Bruges.
+Later in the evening, the Peter Somuah Group filled the space with brass and pulse, a sound shaped by Ghanaian highlife and the wide breath of jazz, a rhythm that travelled straight from West Africa to the soft chairs of Bruges.
 What the festival promised became true in the room.
 Cultures met, mixed and lifted each other without effort.
 These images hold the glow of that first night, a crossing of voices, hearts and histories.

 Featured In Press